 Changes in land use, including urbanization, industrial agriculture practices, and degradation of existing habitat from pollution and invasive species, are widely considered to be the most influential factor in global insect declines.
 A meta-analysis of 73 studies found that industrial farming practices driving habitat loss and extensive use of pesticides and fertilizers are associated with 47 percent of reported declines.

 Pesticide use has risen 5x since 1950, with over four million tons used on fields globally each year.
-Pesticides are highly mobile and leach into our water, travel long distances in the wind, and can be absorbed into the pollen of plants.
-While pesticide use on farms is a huge part of the problem, we can't place all the blame on agriculture.
+Pesticides are highly mobile and leach into our water, travel long distances in the wind, and absorb into plants' pollen.
+While pesticide use on farms is a huge part of the problem, we can't solely blame agriculture.
 Our use of pesticides for mosquito management and quest for the "perfect" lawn and garden also contribute to the pesticide problem.

 3. Invasive Species and Disease